Violins - Hire an online violinist for recording sessions.

 Vaughan Jones began learning the violin at the age of 8, later winning a music scholarship to Charterhouse School, then going on to study at Birmingham Conservatoire and the Royal College of Music in London.
 As a freelance player, Vaughan worked with various orchestras including the London Philharmonic, Royal Liverpool Philharmonic and Bournemouth Symphony Orchestras.
-He now arranges for strings, plays chamber music with his String Quartet and leads Stringsection in recording sessions.
+He now arranges for strings, plays chamber music with his String Quartet, works as an online violinist and leads Stringsection in recording sessions.
 Vaughan is committed to exploring neglected chamber works from the 18th and 19th centuries.

 In 2007, Vaughan switched from an 18th century violin to a modern instrument handmade by Martin McClean of Northern Ireland.
 In 2011, Martin handmade a further instrument for Vaughan.
 Vaughan liked the new one very much, but he could not bear to sell the first one, so now he's got two!